Blog

 Disadvantages:

 • This technique requires diplomacy.
-Otherwise your colleagues might get the impression that you are looking down on them or believe yourself too important.
+Otherwise, your colleagues might get the impression that you are looking down on them or believe yourself too important.

 • You cannot repeat this method too often because a skilled professional would not find himself continuously stuck in meetings that don’t require his presence.